nleiby/scrapethegeek/README.md

 Boardgamegeek recommendations- not very good.
 Quantify how much better our system is to theirs.
-Access their recommendations in this format: http://boardgamegeek.com/user/nicodemus055/recommendations
+Access their recommendations in this format: http://boardgamegeek.com/user/nicodemus055/recommendations Use a dummy account 'scrapeTheGeek' to query other peoples' recs- need to be logged in (cookies) to see recs